-Journalism ethics define the moral rights and responsibilities that apply to the challenges that journalists face in their work.
-They refer to these principles of good practice as a “professional code of ethics” or “canons of good journalism”.
+Journalism ethics define the moral rights and responsibilities that journalists should adopt in their work.
+Together with specific principles of good practice, they make up a “professional code of ethics”.

-This ethical framework aims to improve the integrity of the journalist as well as the quality of news reporting.
-These rules are freely available so that the public can know what to expect of journalists in their work.
+This is making it necessary to reconsider how media law and good ethics can be preserved and responsible journalism maintained.
+An ethical framework aims to improve the integrity of journalists as well as the quality of news reporting.
+These rules are freely available so that the public may know what to expect from journalists in their work.

 - 1 Law or ethics

 - 2 Six key principles of good journalism